 Semiconductor supply is now viewed as a critical factor in national security and economic development policy.
 Every developed economy relies on semiconductor supply in order for its military, industrial and technology sectors to remain globally competitive.
 Currently, 95% of the world’s advanced chips are produced by one company, Taiwan’s TSMC, with South Korea’s Samsung closing in.

 Such a shortage of chips would put any hope of US technological hegemony at peril.
-Advanced chips, in particular, are essential for global competitiveness in emerging technology such as AI and legacy chips are also required in vast supply for the automotive and household electronics industries, for example.
+Advanced chips, in particular, are essential for global competitiveness in emerging technologies, particularly AI, and legacy chips are also required in vast supply for the automotive and household electronics industries, for example.

 Will Trump kill the CHIPS ACT?